Aircloak/aircloak/air/docs/content/sql/functions.md

 ### bucket

-Rounds the input to the nearest N, where N is provided in the `BY` argument.
+Rounds the input to multiples of N, where N is provided in the `BY` argument.
 It also accepts an `ALIGN` argument to specify if the rounding should occur down (`ALIGN LOWER` - this is the default), up (`ALIGN UPPER`), or if an average between the two should be returned (`ALIGN MIDDLE`).